What is Poisson's Ratio and Why Should You Care?

 Where:

-Remember, it's the ratio of how much something can squeeze inward to how much it stretches out.
-Easy as pie, right?
+Remember, it's the ratio of how much something squeezes inward to how much it stretches out.

 Calculation Example

 Let's put theory into practice with a quick example.
-Say you're testing a new superhero suit material (because, why not?) and you find that when you pull it, the axial strain is 0.05 (the suit gets 5% longer), but it also gets 0.01 narrower, resulting in a transverse strain of -0.01 (since it's getting smaller).
+Say you're testing a new material and you find that when you pull it, the axial strain is 0.05 (the material gets 5% longer), but it also gets 0.01 narrower, resulting in a transverse strain of -0.01 (since it's getting smaller).

-So, the Poisson's Ratio of our superhero suit material is 0.2.
+So, the Poisson's Ratio is 0.2.
 This means for every unit it stretches, it contracts 0.2 units sideways.
-Not too shabby for a day's work in the lab!